299 Parachute Squadron, Royal Engineers: Parachute training

 On completion of basic training and entry into the squadron, soldiers are required to attempt All Arms Pre Parachute Selection (P Company).
 For reservists, this consists of six training weekends, followed by a 10-day selection course at Catterick.

 Soldiers who pass P Coy are then offered the opportunity to attend a three week course at RAF Brize Norton known as the Basic Parachute Course.
 Since 1995, all parachute jumps are carried out from powered aircraft.
 Prior to 1995, the first jump in the Basic Parachute Course was undertaken from a modified Barrage balloon, but this has since been replaced with the Skyvan.
 Recruits must complete a minimum of four jumps in order to qualify as a military parachutist.
 Further jumps are then required from a C130 Hercules to qualify the parachutist as Combat Ready.

-The last time a British battalion-sized unit parachuted into combat was in 1956 during the Suez Crisis, but it is still considered a valid method of deployment.